tilicholabs/FlexChatBox-iOS/README.md

 ## Developer instructions
 - A developer can only integrate one `FlexType` at a time from this SDK.
 - A developer can place `FlexChatBox View` anywhere on the screen.
 - Xcode project should contain info.plist file with Permissions for which flexType you are using.
+Refer [this](https://www.iosdev.recipes/info-plist/permissions/) for Permission Usage Description Keys.
-    * Eg: For the camera, You need to add a key `"Privacy - Camera Usage Description"` in the info.plist file
+    * Eg: For the camera, You need to add a key `"NSCameraUsageDescription"` with description in the info.plist file.

-## Features
+## Demo App Features
 The feature set includes:
 - Text messages and an integrated type of media message can be obtained from the SDK.
 We have integrated the various types of media messages required for a chat conversation.
     ### Media message types: